dshah1010/Navigator/README.md

     * In editor mode, click on an area where a red flag does not exist.
 This will make a window pop up to create a new POI.
 * Edit:
     * Click on an existing POI.
 A window will pop up for the user to edit the information on the POI.
+    * Hold ALT and left click to move a POI around the display to update it's position.
 * Delete:
     * Click on an existing POI.
 A window will pop up for the user, and click on the "Delete POI" button to delete the POI.